salif/zola-themes-collection/README.md

 ## Theme requirements

-- Have a `config.toml` file.
+- Have a `config.toml` or `config.example.toml` file.
 Can be on a separate repository.
 - Have a `theme.toml` file or `themes/theme-name/theme.toml` file.
 - Building is successful using the latest Zola version (0.19.2).